Willie Mack: Teaming with Rich Swann (2018–2020)

-Mack debuted for Impact Wrestling on the October 11 episode of Impact!, where Rich Swann announced that Willie would be his tag team partner for his match at Bound for Glory, where the new duo would face Matt Sydal and Ethan Page.
-The team went on to emerge victorious at Bound for Glory.
-Shortly thereafter Mack began appearing regularly on Impact programming and frequently teamed with Swann.
-On the December 6 episode of Impact!, Mack lost an Ultimate X qualifying match against Jake Crist after a distraction by Crist's oVe leader Sami Callihan, which resulted in Mack beginning a feud with oVe.
-Mack lost a match to Callihan at Homecoming but defeated Callihan in a rematch on the January 11, 2019 episode of Impact!.
-Mack would frequently team with Swann as well as Tommy Dreamer and Fallah Bahh against oVe throughout the first quarter of 2019.
-He also picked up a major win against Ethan Page at Uncaged.
+Willie Mack made his debut for Impact Wrestling on the October 11, 2018, episode of Impact!, where Rich Swann introduced him as his tag team partner for an upcoming match at Bound for Glory.
+At the event, the duo defeated Matt Sydal and Ethan Page.
+Following his debut, Mack became a regular competitor on Impact! and frequently teamed with Swann.

+In late 2018, Mack entered a feud with Ohio Versus Everything (oVe).
+On the December 6 episode of Impact!, he lost an Ultimate X qualifying match to Jake Crist after interference from Sami Callihan, oVe's leader.
+This initiated a rivalry with Callihan, culminating in a loss at Homecoming in January 2019, but Mack secured a victory in a rematch on the January 11 episode of Impact!.
+Throughout early 2019, Mack continued to feud with oVe, often teaming with Swann, Tommy Dreamer, and Fallah Bahh in multi-man matches.

-In May, Mack entered a brief feud with the newcomer Michael Elgin, which led to him losing to Elgin at Code Red and the June 14 episode of Impact!.
-Mack continued to feud with oVe as he teamed with Swann and Tessa Blanchard to defeat oVe members Dave Crist, Jake Crist and Madman Fulton in a six-person tag team match at Bash at the Brewery.
-At Slammiversary XVII, Mack defeated Jake Crist, TJP and Trey in a four-way match.
-Mack then entered the Mashup Tournament to determine the #1 contender for the Impact World Championship on the July 19 episode of Impact!, where he was randomly paired with Michael Elgin and they defeated the team of Ace Austin and Stone Rockwell to qualify for the four-way elimination match in the tournament final where they were eliminated by the eventual winners Sami Callihan and Tessa Blanchard after Elgin turned on Mack.
+In May 2019, Mack began a short-lived feud with Michael Elgin, resulting in losses at Code Red and on the June 14 episode of Impact!.
+He resumed his rivalry with oVe, teaming with Swann and Tessa Blanchard to defeat Dave and Jake Crist, and Madman Fulton at Bash at the Brewery.
+At Slammiversary XVII, Mack defeated Jake Crist, TJP, and Trey in a four-way match.
+He later participated in a tag team tournament to determine a number one contender for the Impact World Championship, where he was randomly paired with Elgin.
+The team defeated Ace Austin and Stone Rockwell to advance to the finals, where they were eliminated after Elgin turned on Mack.